Just a hearty, warmly and yet a super healthy dish to welcome everyone into the month of September.... This yam and vegetable dish is just spot on!!!

 Now is that time of the year when everyone starts recounting and retrospecting how far he or she has spent the year so far, what has been achieved so far, whattt and whatt are yet to be achieved.
 I am so amazed how fast this year has gone so far --- the ups and downs etc---

 Well, thoughts like these usually prompt me to come up special healthy "nerves---calming" recipes like this yam and vegetable.
 It might interest you to know that recipes such as this are basically why I love cooking.
-The past few months have recorded me sharing both yams (monocots) and assorted vegetables recipes, which usually turns out awesomely yummilicious!!!
+These past few months have seen me sharing both yams (monocots) and assorted vegetable recipes, which usually turns out awesomely yummilicious!!!

-Whatever the case, either yam dish or vegetables dishes are delicious on their own and to think of pairing the both together was just the icing on the cake.
+Whatever the case, either yam dish or vegetable dishes are delicious on their own and to think of pairing them both together was just the icing on the cake.
 The finished yam and vegetable (ji akwukwo nri) dish was so soft, flavourful and delicious that you would want to eat the same food over and over and over again.

 Right!!!
 Let's now unravel some important facts and benefits of green vegetables (amaranth) or akwukwo nri :D